Crystalline color superconductors: The two-flavor inhomogeneous phases

-For $ \delta\mu < \Delta_0$, the homogenous BCS might also be energetically favored if there is a way of reducing $\Omega_s$, and this is indeed what happens in the CFL phase where multiple interaction channels are available and the color and electrical neutrality conditions may disfavor the normal phase.
-This corresponds to the fact that $C>0$ and thus the condition \ref{list1} above is satisfied.
-However, the conditions \ref{list2} and \ref{list3} must be satisfied as well, but decreasing $\Omega_s$ does not \textit{per se} guarantee that those constraints are satisfied.
-Indeed, it is possible to show that in the weak coupling regime the gapless homogeneous phase is in general not accessible, because when $\delta\mu > \Delta_0$, the solution with $\Delta_0 \neq 0$ is unstable with respect to the conditions \ref{list2} and \ref{list3}.
+In weak coupling the homogenous BCS phase can be energetically favored for $ \delta\mu > \delta\mu_1$ if there is a way of reducing $\Omega_s - \Omega_n$, and this is indeed what happens in some CSC phases in which the color and electrical neutrality conditions may disfavor the normal phase.
+On the other hand, this does not imply that the system has gapless modes.
+Indeed, in weak coupling the stability of the region with gapless modes is controlled by conditions \ref{list2} and \ref{list3}.
+Decreasing $\Omega_s-\Omega_n$ does not \textit{per se} guarantee that these conditions are satisfied.
+In fact, it turns out that the gapless homogeneous phase is in general not accessible in weak coupling, because when $\delta\mu > \Delta_0$ both conditions \ref{list2} and \ref{list3} are not satisfied, meaning that the solution with $\Delta_0 \neq 0$ is unstable.

 Gauging the $U(1)$ global symmetry, it is possible to show that the condition $B<0$ is equivalent to the condition that the Meissner mass squared of the gauge field becomes negative, which corresponds to a \textit{magnetic} instability.
-Therefore the magnetic instability is related to the fact that we are expanding the free-energy around a local maximum.
+Therefore the magnetic instability is related to the fact that we are expanding the free energy around a local maximum.
 This statement is rather general and indeed in Sec.~\ref{sec:2stability} we shall see that an analogous conclusion can be drawn for the 2SC phase.
 Notice that increasing the temperature of the system does not help to recover from this instability \cite{Alford:2005qw}.
-Indeed, the effect of the temperature is to produce a smoothing of the dispersion law, which first has the effect of increasing the instability region to values $\delta\mu < \Delta_0$.
+Indeed, the effect of the temperature is to produce a smoothing of the dispersion law, which has the effect of increasing the instability region to values $\delta\mu < \Delta_0$. \\

-Summarizing, we have seen that for the simplest case of a weakly interacting two-flavor system, for $\delta\mu > \delta\mu_1$ the superfluid homogenous phase is metastable, while for $\delta\mu > \Delta_0$, $\Omega_s$ it does not have a local minimum in $\Delta_0 \neq 0$ and it is unstable toward fluctuations of the condensate.
-In general, the three conditions above should be simultaneously satisfied in order to have a stable (or metastable) vacuum.
-The gapless phase is only accessible for homogenous superfluids deep in the strong coupling regime, for negative values of the chemical potential.
+Summarizing, we have seen that for the simplest case of a weakly interacting two-flavor system, for $\delta\mu > \delta\mu_1$ the superfluid homogenous phase is metastable, while for $\delta\mu > \Delta_0$, $\Omega_s$ does not have a local minimum in $\Delta_0 \neq 0$ and it is unstable toward fluctuations of the condensate.
+In general, the three conditions above should be simultaneously satisfied for having a stable (or metastable) vacuum.
+The gapless phase is only accessible for homogenous superfluids deep in the strong coupling regime, for negative values of the chemical potential. \\